 WHERE abs(my_column – median_value.median) > 3 * mad_value.mad;

-In this example, the WITH clause calculates the median and MAD of the dataset and stores them in temporary tables called median_value and mad_value, respectively.
-The main query then identifies outliers by selecting all data points where the absolute deviation from the median is greater than three times the MAD.
+, respectively.
+After that, the main query identifies outliers by selecting all data points where the absolute deviation from the median exceeds three times the MAD.

 Real-life data examples of using the MAD to identify outliers in PostgreSQL can be found in various applications that handle data analysis or data validation.
 For example, a financial application might use the MAD to identify fraudulent transactions or unusual patterns in financial data.
 Similarly, a data analytics application might use the MAD to identify unusual patterns in customer behavior or sales data.